 The Zabuli Education Center is built on the historic site of a former boys’ school.
 The gift of a beloved Afghan king in the 1930s, the original building was all but destroyed by 30 years of war and terrorism.
-The new two-story, eight-room building is located in a relatively safe area within walking distance of seven villages.
-The school opened its doors in March 2008, and now provides free education to more than 300 Afghan girls who were previously denied educational opportunities.
+The new three-story building is located in a relatively safe area within walking distance of seven villages.
+The school opened its doors in March 2008, and now provides free education to more than 400 Afghan girls who were previously denied educational opportunities.
 Students range in age from four to fifteen.
 The curriculum is both academic and practical, taught by experienced, native teachers.

 The Zabuli Education Center was founded by Afghan native Razia Jan through the Razia’s Ray of Hope Foundation.
 Razia’s dream of a school for girls became reality through the collaboration of several extraordinary women — as well as the vital support from generous organizations and the hard work of staff and volunteers.